JawherBalti/ChaTach/README.md

 # ChaTach mobile application

 This project was bootstrapped with [Create Expo App], developped unsing react native with firebase as a database.
+ChaTach is a mobile application allowing users to send text, images and emotes in real-time to groups and individuals.
+Users can login using their own email and password, facebook or google account.

 ## Install dependencies